utraf-pasteur-institute/CellWalker/README.md

 ```
 python cellwalker.py
 ```
+The above command will launch the CellWalker window as shown below.
 <p style="font-style: italics;" align="center">
 <img height=300 src="cellwalker_blank.png" alt="CellWalker window" /><br>
 CellWalker window
 </p>

+All functionalities of CellWalker are accessible through this single window.
+The left hand side panel of the window displays the loaded image stack, while all the analytical functions are accessible from the tabbed panel on the right hand side.
+Each tab in this panel is named accordingly.
+For examplem, the tab named skeletonization contains all the functions related to skeletonization of 3D objects, such as- building, saving and opening skeletons, measurements on the skeletons etc.

 **Loading segmented images (or segmentation masks)**
 1. Click on the 'Load segmentation' button.